-for Jon R Roma (University of Illinois at Urbana-Champaign) on 2016-02-24 19:13 GMT / http://hdl.handle.net/2027/coo.3192409298 ain, Google-digitized / http://www.hathitrust.org/access_use#pd-google
+Distant sig-

-Distant sig-The distant signals should be located not less than twelve nals. hundred (1,200) feet in advance of the home signal with which it operates, on the same side of track, with the arm pointing in the same direction.
+The distant signals should be located not less than twelve hundred (1,200) feet in advance of the home signal with which it operates, on the same side of track, with the arm pointing in the same direction.
 The distant signal should be distinguished by a notch cut in the end of a semaphore arm.
 It must be so arranged and connected with the home signal that it will be held in a horizontal position, showing green or caution color light by night to approaching train when the home signal indicates danger.
 The distant signal must be worked by two lines of wire.

+Switch indicators.

+Rotating indicators, known as pot or disc signals, should only be used as switch indicators, operating with a switch.

+Dwarf signal.

-IX.
-Switch indi-Rotating indicators, known as pot or disc signals should only cators. be used as switch indicators, operating with a switch.
-X. Dwarf signals, having a small arm and suitably adapted as to Dwarf signal. height, should be similar in design and location to the home signal.
-They should be used only to govern movements on secondary tracks or movements against the current of traffic on main tracks when such reverse movements become necessary, and when necessary in yards.
-XI.
+Dwarf signals, having a small arm and suitably adapted as to height, should be similar in design and location to the home signal.
+They should be used only to govern movements on second-ary tracks or movements against the current of traffic on main tracks when such reverse movements become necessary, and when necessary in yards.

 Bracket posts.

 Bracket posts should be used in all cases where it is necessary to signal trains, on different tracks, operated in the same direction from the same main post; the position of the posts on the bracket to correspond with the position of track on which movements are to be governed.

+General arrangement of signals.

-XII.
-General ar-The signalman in the tower should be able to see the arms and range ment back lights of all signals; the back lights of the lamps to be of signals. made as small as practicable, having regard to efficiency.
+The signalman in the tower should be able to see the arms and back lights of all signals; the back lights of the lamps to be made as small as practicable, having regard to efficiency.
 When the front lights are visible to the signalman in the tower no back lights will be required.
 If from any unavoidable cause the arm or light of any signal can not be seen by the signalman, a repeater or indicator should be provided in the signal tower.

+Fixed lights in tower.

+The fixed lights in the signal tower should be screened off so as not to be mistaken for the signals exhibited to control the running of trains.

+Derails in

-XIII.
-The fixed lights in the signal tower should be screened off so as Fixed lights in tower. not to be mistaken for the signals exhibited to control the running of trains.
-XIV. erails in Where the grade is practically level, the derailing points on high speed high speed tracks shall be located not less than five hundred (500) Derails in tracks. feet in advance of crossing or fouling point which it is intended to protect; but in case of a descending grade toward the crossing or fouling point, the derailing point must be located at such a distance from the crossing or fouling point as to give the same measure of protection that is required for level approach.
-When, in the opinion of the consulting engineer of the commis-
+Where the grade is practically level, the derailing points on high speed high speed tracks shall be located not less than five hundred (500) tracks. feet in advance of crossing or fouling point which it is intended to protect; but in case of a descending grade toward the crossing or fouling point, the derailing point must be located at such a distance from the crossing or fouling point as to give the same measure of protection that is required for level approach.